-Document Format Description Microsoft 1 form per team Applicants are required to complete the application form in the Form · following link: https://forms.microsoft.com/g/9SrM9yGY2F .
-The application form includes fields including, but not limited to the following.
-The full list of application questions is located in Appendix E. Name of DOE National Laboratory or DOE plant or site Team members (PI, EL, IM) Short bios and whether any team members have participated in previous EIC cohorts Funding How the development of the technology was funded (AOP, Lab Directed Research & Development, etc.) A high-level budget plan that captures the breakdown of the team's time and expenses (should include travel to and from opening and closing sessions) Identify the program office(s) the team believes would have interest in funding their participation Selected technology Title of technologyTechnology area Brief technical description IP that has been generated and its status Description of the problem the proposed technology solves, and for whom the problem is being solved.
+Document Format Description Microsoft Form 1 form per Applicants are required to complete the application form in the following link: https://forms.office.com/g/hvb2HKWGN2 application team The form includes fields including, but not limited to the following.
+The full list of application questions is located in Appendix E: Topic 2 Application.
+Name of DOE National Laboratory or DOE plant or site Team members (PI, EL, IM) Short bios and whether any team members have participated in previous EIC cohorts Funding How the development of the technology was funded (AOP, Lab Directed Research & Development, etc.) A high-level budget plan that captures the breakdown of the team's time and expenses (should include travel to and from opening and closing sessions) Identify the program office(s) the team believes would have interest in funding their participation Selected technology Title of technology Technology area Brief technical description IP that has been generated and its status Description of the problem the proposed technology solves, and for whom the problem is being solved.
 Whether competitors in this space have been identified and who they are or might be.
 Explanation of how the proposed technology differs from the competition.
 This should include current technology providers and innovators working on similar projects.
 Any other barriers identified for commercializing the proposed technology and strategies to mitigate these challenges.
+Strategies to mitigate these challenges.
 Description of how community benefit objectives will be incorporated into the project.
-At minimum, address DEIA Why your team wants to participate in EIC; what you hope to learn or accomplish.
+At minimum, address DEIA; Why your team wants to participate in EIC; what you hope to learn or accomplish.